siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 ## A3.4 Candidate Local Effective Advance

-Chapter 7b adds one more statement: if a surviving branch carries a fixed carried flux while its recovered density rises, then its effective advance drops according to
+Chapter 7b adds one more statement: if a surviving branch carries a fixed carried flux while its recovered energy density rises, then its effective advance drops according to

 $$